 In your case, there is no significant public interest in giving CDR of a private person merely on the suspicion of a crime.
 You can get the call details of that person after lodging the FIR because the CDR will then become an important piece of evidence.
 It may give some relevant information about the crime and criminal as well.
 Hence, this would establish a larger public interest in getting the CDR.

-The CDR of a third party is privileged information, hence, you cannot obtain call details under the RTI Act.
+The CDR of a third party is privileged information.
+It has another layer of protection under Section 8 RTI Act.
 Section 8 (1) of the RTI Act prohibits to disclose information of a third party.
 According to sub-clause (j) of section 8 (1), a citizen has no right to get the personal information, the disclosure of which has no relationship to any public activity or interest.

 In Vikas Goel v.
 CPIO CIC 2407, the Central Information Commission (CIC) held that service provider is bound to protect the confidentiality of its subscribers.
 It cannot disclose to the third-party information relating to mobile/telephone connection of any subscriber.
 This information is exempted under section 8(1)(j) of the RTI Act unless the third person shows larger public interest in such disclosure.

 Lodge an FIR instead to get call details

 Your sister is missing in suspicious circumstances so you should immediately lodge an FIR instead of spending time in getting call details under the RTI Act.
 The investigating officer has the power to obtain CDR in the course of an investigation.
 The investigating office may approach the service provider to provide the CDR of the accused.

 Section 91 of the Code of Criminal Procedure gives such power to the investigating officer to direct a person to provide relevant information pertaining to the crime.

 Also read: What to do when government is tapping your phone call?